Rule of 72

 It can make a big gap of time for a very minor difference in interest rate.
 Let’s say that the investment will require 36 years if the interest rate is 2% (72 / 2) and 24 (72 / 3) years if the rate is 3%.
 This shows a long time of 12 (36 – 24) years on difference of 1% (3% – 2%) only.

-Another point to note is that this Rule is applicable in the case of compound interest only.
-This will not give the desired result if we try to make it applicable in case of simple interest.
+Another point to note is that this Rule applies only in the case of compound interest.
+This will not give the desired result if we try to make it applicable in the case of simple interest.